Optimize images for Core Web Vitals

 Avoid background images

 If you are using background images you need to reconsider.
 Background images cannot be lazy loaded and you cannot control the decoding property and you cannot set the fetchpriority.
 Background images are usually not responsive which will probably cost you a lot of bandwidth.
-But most important background images are usually discovered after the browser has downloaded the CSS files.
+But most importantly, background images are usually discovered after the browser has downloaded the CSS files.
 This is almost never the right time to trigger an image download!
+Read why background images are evil and how to defer background images when you have no choice.

 You can use normal image tags in combination with the CSS object-fit:cover to make normal images behave as background images!